EDI in Healthcare: Privacy with Less Paperwork

 Step 2: Format the document to match EDI X12 requirements

 Electronic data must be translated into the EDI standard message format featuring specific data segments and elements.
-Typical EDI files consist of segment names, segment/element separators, data elements, composite elements (data groups), and some other essential syntax units.
+Typical EDI files in healthcare consist of segment names, segment/element separators, data elements, composite elements (data groups), and some other essential syntax units.
 This task can be carried out with the help of software supporting HIPAA EDI formats or done manually by a programmer.

 Step 3: Transmit your EDI-formatted healthcare document to an authorized receiver